In this article

 Complexity for non-technical users.
 Some automations require a steep learning curve.
 Non-technical users may struggle with multi-step workflows, filters, and custom logic.

 Limited flexibility in custom integrations.
-Zapier supports thousands of apps, but options are limited when a specific tool isn’t supported or a unique use case arises.
+Zapier supports thousands of apps, but options are limited when a specific tool is not supported or a unique use case arises.
 Custom API integrations can be clunky or unavailable without advanced workarounds.

 Slower update cycle for new tools.
 Integration of newer or niche apps can take time.
 Businesses using emerging SaaS tools may face delays before full compatibility is available.